Sunday, February 26, 2017

 The roads closed in Hollywood today for the Oscars:

 (from PDF from Oscars.org).

 Antitrust: Entertainment and Telecom Merging

-I wrote about a year and a half ago about the possibility of our industry mirroring past trends and maybe moving toward antitrust issues.
-Over 70 years ago it was decided that movie studios should not be allowed to own movie theatres, because:
+About a year and a half ago, I wrote about our industry mirroring past trends and moving toward antitrust issues.
+Over 70 years ago, courts decided that movie studios could not own movie theatres, because: